SillyTavern/SillyTavern-Extras/README.md

 ### Common errors when installing requirements

-> ERROR: Could not build wheels for hnswlib, which is required to install pyproject.toml-based projects
+> *ERROR: Could not build wheels for hnswlib, which is required to install pyproject.toml-based projects*

-Installing chromadb package requires one of the following:
+Installing the chromadb package requires one of the following:

 1. Have Visual C++ build tools installed: https://visualstudio.microsoft.com/visual-cpp-build-tools/
 2. Installing hnswlib from conda: `conda install -c conda-forge hnswlib`

+**:exclamation: IMPORTANT!** The chromadb package is used **only** by the `chromadb` module for the old Vector Storage extension, which is deprecated.
+You will likely not need it.

 ### Missing modules reported by SillyTavern extensions menu?